vrimsha/MechaCar_Statistical_Analysis/README.md

 ![Lot_1](Lot_1.png)

 Lot 3: the p-value is 0.1589.
-It is gather than 0.05.
+It is greater than 0.05.
 The null hypothesis can be accepted.

 ![Lot_1](Lot_1.png)

 ## T-Tests on Suspension Coils

+As a result, the p-value of all 3 lots is greater than 0.05.
+It means the null hypothesis can be accepted.

 # Deliverable 4: Design a Study Comparing the MechaCar to the Competition